 For this reason, nothing in this Essay is meant to conflate the Jewish people (due to its Jewishness) with Righteousness or to conflate the Gentile peoples (due to their lack of Jewishness) with Evil.
 Indeed, a Jew who believes in the God of Israel may perpetrate evil deeds, while a Gentile who believes in a false god may perform righteous deeds.
-Consequently, under normal circumstances, it cannot be determined by Humankind whether any particular Jew is more beloved by God than any particular Gentile, as that Judgment is made by God alone, based upon each person’s individual moral worth.
-The Hebrew Bible itself is proof of this, as it abounds with tales of worthy Gentiles -- from Adam and Eve to Noah to the Amorite brothers Mamre, Aner and Eshcol to the priest Melchizedek to Abraham’s servant Eliezer to Pharaoh’s daughter to Jethro to the prostitute Rahab to Job to Ruth (the last of whom, by joining herself to the Jewish people, became the ancestress of King David as well as of the future Messiah).
-Moreover, the Hebrew Bible even contains an example of God extending His Mercy to the entire population of pagan Nineveh, capital city of the Assyrian Empire, over the strenuous objection of the Jewish Prophet Jonah. (see Jonah 1:1 - 4:11).
+Consequently, under normal circumstances, it cannot be determined by Humankind whether any particular Jew is more beloved by God than any particular Gentile, as that Judgment is made by God alone, based upon each individual’s moral worth.
+The Hebrew Bible itself is proof of this, as it abounds with accounts of worthy Gentiles -- from Adam and Eve to Noah to the Amorite brothers Mamre, Aner and Eshcol to the priest Melchizedek to Abraham’s servant Eliezer to Pharaoh’s daughter to Jethro to the prostitute Rahab to Job to Ruth (the last of whom, by joining herself to the Jewish people, became the ancestress of King David as well as of the future Messiah).
+Moreover, the Hebrew Bible even contains an example of God extending His Mercy to the entire population of Nineveh, capital city of the pagan Assyrian Empire, over the strenuous objection of the Prophet Jonah (see Jonah 1:1 - 4:11).

 Rather, the status of being collectively Chosen means that God’s Plan for Humanity will be made manifest and will be implemented through the Jewish people -- both the righteous ones and the evil ones.

 Even Jesus, the progenitor of Christianity, agreed with the foregoing, as is